muratk3n/thirdwave/en/tweets/2020/week26c.md

 That's why Tesla's technology is so retarded; they tried to create something wout gov seriously invervening (except some tax breaks which simply pushed the inferior battery tech further).
-BEVs are based partially on the dipshit Silicon Valley guy going "I could put my notebook battery on a car duuuude", but also having no infrastructure.
+BEVs are based partially on the Silicon Valley dork going "I could put my notebook battery on a car duuuude", but also having no infrastructure.

 In the modern world, real change happens top-down.
 Through gov action.